-Akeneo’s History: How It All Began
+Akeneo’s History: How it All Began

-What’s Next for Akeneo Solution Users?
+What’s Next for Users?

 With the acquisition of Sigmento, Akeneo instantly has access to the vast database of 50 million products.
-They use AI learning to filter the data acquired, which gives Akeneo solution users the ability to schedule pending tasks and correct errors.
+They use AI learning to filter the data acquired, which gives users the ability to schedule pending tasks and correct errors.